Cultural explorations through fashion

 So we reinvented the paper cup telephone chain with these pipes to allow people to talk to each other, give and receive messages, and start conversations.

 The yellow pipes were like communication and interaction.
 It was a gesture of invitation and to start something.

 Lastly, share with us how you envision the future to be.

 We feel that fashion in the future will be more diversified and may not have one major trend that influences the majority, as a whole.
-Because of the movement and rise of subcultures, with easier access, more trends will come up, interweave and intersect one another.
+Because of the movement and rise of subcultures, with easier access, more trends will emerge, interweave and intersect with one another.
 It is already happening and probably will be even more so in the future.
 This will be interesting to look out for since there will be so many elements to draw from, especially in Asia.

 Will there be a lot more Asia-driven designer brands and fashion known to the world?

 Because more Asian students are now travelling to the West to learn skills and attending schools there.
 When they come home, they will be able to put their own spin on fashion by mixing their elements and creating designs that ride between the East and the West.